sveltejs/sapper-legacy.svelte.dev/content/guide/02-routing.md

 ### Server routes

 Server routes are modules written in `.js` files that export functions corresponding to HTTP methods.
-Each function receives Express `request` and `response` objects as arguments, plus a `next` function.
+Each function receives HTTP `request` and `response` objects as arguments, plus a `next` function.
 This is useful for creating a JSON API.
 For example, here's how you could create an endpoint that served the blog page above:

 ```js
 // routes/blog/[slug].json.js